UoMResearchIT/UoM_AQ_Data_Tools/README.md

 Copy the scripts to the ssh server.
 Then run each in turn (simply `python [script name] [params/options]`) using python and use the --help command to get the full set of parameters/options.

-The scripts will create these directories for the extracted data : `data_met`, `data_rain`, and `data_pollen` (To change the directory name prefixes from the default ('data_') use the --outdir_prefix (-o) parameter.)
+The scripts will create the default directory 'met_extracted_data' for the extracted data.
+(To change the directory name from the default use the "--outdir_name" (-o) parameter.)

-The `pollen_site_met_calculations.py` script will take longest to run, as this interpolates met data to the pollen measurement site locations - it is computationally intensive and, depending on the time period you've chosen, could take several hours to complete.

 Once all scripts have finished running you can copy the data back to your local computer.

+#### Using extra data
+With some measurements, extra data can be requested.
+(Not all measurements can be extra datasets of others.
+For example the stations which measure pollen don't measure meteorological parameters (and vice versa).)

+*EDIT REQUEST: Further explanation here of above, once we've confirmed implementation *

 ## Processing MEDMI Data